 Love at first bite!
-I adore this recipe inspired by the Oh She Glows Cookbook.
-While I appreciate the original recipe, I have experimented with it and have made a few editions to suit my liking.
-I have added carrots, green beans, and coconut milk and I serve it with a side of coconut rice.
-Every time I have served this recipe, guests return to the pot for seconds and thirds.
+Inspired by other peanut stew dishes I have tried, this version has me adding carrots, green beans, and coconut milk and I like to serve it with a side of coconut rice.
+Every time I have shared this recipe, guests return to the pot for seconds and thirds.
 This past Sunday was no exception!
 This peanut stew is a delightful combination of flavours.
-My addition of coconut rice brings it to another level and layer of flavour.
+My addition of coconut rice brings it to another level and infusion of coconut flavour.
 I have tried adding spinach during the cooking time, and as a side to crunch away on the side, both with tasty results.
-This is a one-pot meal that can handle some of your own likes and preferences.
-I would love to hear how you made it your own.
-Eat good food!
+This is a one-pot meal that can handle some of your own likes and preferences in terms of the vegetables you may have on hand in your kitchen.
+This is a tasty dish any time, but I find it particularly heartwarming and satisfying in the colder months.
+I hope you like it as much as I do!

 - 1 Tbsp coconut oil